egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Introduction to SSH Certificates
 ================================

 Certificates are an extension to the existing ssh public-key authentication system.
-They can be applied to any existing public and private key pair, and can be used in addition to any authentication method currently supported by ssh.
+They apply to any existing public and private key pair, and used toward any authentication method supported by SSH.

 While it’s based on public-key authentication, it’s also designed to simplify the complexity of managing keys across any number of servers.
-Certificates eliminate the need for `known_hosts` and `authorized_users` files, and if implemented properly, replicate their entire functionality with less management overhead.
+Certificates bypass the need for `known_hosts` and `authorized_users` files, and if implemented properly, replicate their entire functionality with less management overhead.

 Since certificate authentication is an extension of public key encryption, it will work with any `ssh2` key-type and key-size already supported by OpenSSH.
-This means that RSA, DSA, and EC will all work if they are supported by the version of OpenSSH you are working with.
+This means that RSA, DSA, and EC will all work if they are supporting by the version of OpenSSH you are working with.
 For the sake of simplicity, we are using default RSA-1024 for this guide.

 Certificates vs. Public-Key
 ===========================

-There are some important differences of authentication between regular public-key-based (that is commonly found in SSH authentication) and SSH certificate-based.
-For the most part the differences are in favor of certificate authentication.
+Some important differences of authentication between regular public-key-based (that is commonly found in SSH authentication) and SSH certificate-based.
+Its differences are in favor of certificate authentication.

 Differences From Other Public-Key Certificate Standards
 =======================================================

 SSH certificates are more simplistic than other certificate formats, such as x509, PKCS#11 or PEM used in SSL (and OpenSSL):

 * There is no certificate chaining.
-Therefore there is only one CA.
+One CA.
 * There is no dubious commercial signing authority
 * There is no trust model aside from CA signing